Shape

 }

-If you run the command run-all init --terragrunt-modules-that-include ../_envcommon/data-stores/aurora.hcl from the dev folder, only dev/us-west-2/dev/data-stores/aurora will be run; not stage/us-west-2/stage/data-stores/aurora.
+If you run the command run-all init --units-that-include ../_envcommon/data-stores/aurora.hcl from the dev folder, only dev/us-west-2/dev/data-stores/aurora will be run; not stage/us-west-2/stage/data-stores/aurora.
 This is because run-all by default restricts the modules to only those that are direct descendents of the current folder you are running from.
-If you also pass in --terragrunt-include-dir ../stage, then it will now include stage/us-west-2/stage/data-stores/aurora because now the stage folder is in consideration.
+If you also pass in --queue-include-dir ../stage, then it will now include stage/us-west-2/stage/data-stores/aurora because now the stage folder is in consideration.

 In other words, Terragrunt will always first find all the modules that should be included before applying this filter, and then will apply this filter on the set of modules that it found.